thiago4go/dapr-workshop/docs/challenge-1/python.md

     value: ""
 ```

 This is a component definition file named `pizzastatestore`.
-In the _spec_ definition, note that the type of the component is `state.redis` and the metadata contains host and password information for our Redis instance that was deployed as a container during Dapr's initialization process.
+In the _spec_ definition, note that the type of the component is `state.redis` and the metadata contains host and password information for the Redis instance that was deployed as a container during Dapr's initialization process.

 ## Installing the dependencies